Notification of Application Receipt

 Students who have not been granted an approved Leave of Absence by the School of the Arts, whose Leave of Absence has expired, or who have withdrawn must reapply within five years of their date of separation if they wish to reenroll in the Program.
 Note: Students who have officially withdrawn less than one year prior should review the section below entitled “Readmission of students who reapply within one year after the semester of withdrawal.”

 To do so, former students must complete a paper application, which can be requested via e-mail by sending a request to email@example.com.

 - Reapplicants for the fall semester must complete an application by the preceding March 1.
 Applicants for spring reentry must submit an application by the preceding September 1.

 - In place of transcripts from undergraduate institutions, applicants must submit a complete transcript of their record in the School of the Arts.
 Transcripts may be obtained from the Registrar’s Office www.columbia.edu/cu/registrar.

-- The "autobiographical statement" should tell us why the applicant left the program, what they have done since then, and what their specific plans are for completing the degree—including the area of concentration and the nature of his/her thesis, if he/she knows it.
+- The "autobiographical statement" should tell us why the applicant left the program, what they have done since then, and what their specific plans are for completing the degree—including the area of concentration and the nature of their thesis, if known.

-- Two letters of recommendation must be submitted from recommenders who have worked with the applicant professionally since he/she left the Program.
+- Two letters of recommendation must be submitted from recommenders who have worked with the applicant professionally since leaving the Program.
 Completed applications will be considered and voted on by faculty committee.

 READMISSION OF STUDENTS WHO REAPPLY WITHIN ONE YEAR AFTER THE SEMESTER OF WITHDRAWAL